mvysny/ev-fi/_posts/2019-11-2-schuko-charging.md

 ## Car Chargers

+Generally, all car chargers will draw 16A which is crazy.
+However, there are exceptions:

-The only original car charger I know of which doesn't charge at 16A is Tesla UMC (Universal Mobility Connector) charger: if plugged into Schuko it will automatically limit itself to 13A, and you can further lower the charging speed from the car itself to any value below 13A.
+Tesla UMC (Universal Mobility Connector) charger, when plugged into Schuko, will automatically limit itself to 13A, and you can further lower the charging speed from the car itself to any value below 13A.

+Also, BMW i3 [supports charging at three speeds](https://bmwi3owner.com/2014/02/charger/): Low is 6A, Reduced is 9A, Maximum is 12A, which nicely corresponds to my numbers.

-If you don't own a Tesla then you'll need to buy a separate car charger.
+If your car+charger doesn't allow you to decrease charging speeds, then you will need to buy a separate car charger.
 The only car chargers that I found which allow for configurable 13A/12A/10A/8A charging speeds are made in China.
 This one worked for me really well: the [Zencar Type 1 Schuko Charger](https://www.aliexpress.com/item/32807932284.html):

 1. It allows for 8A and 12A charging speed (even though 12A charging speed is not listed on the page, it is still supported by the charger)